-Style of Leadership We have: Directors, managers and staff acting as Champions for involvement and participation of children, young people and families Established the Children and Young People's Champion.
-Created a range of opportunities for children, young people and families to meet with senior staff and elected members and influence decision making- through established structures (school councils) as well as specific targeted and issue based consultation and participation in governance.
-We need to: Continue to create opportunities for a diverse range of children, young people and families to meet with senior staff and decision makers.
-Develop the profile of the children and young people's Champion, and mechanisms for contacting and communicating with them.
+Style of Leadership

+- Directors, managers and staff acting as Champions for involvement and participation of children, young people and families - Established the Children and Young People's Champion. - Created a range of opportunities for children, young people and families to meet with senior staff and elected members and influence decision makingthrough established structures (school councils) as well as specific targeted and issue based consultation and participation in governance.

+- Continue to create opportunities for a diverse range of children, young people and families to meet with senior staff and decision makers. - Develop the profile of the children and young people's Champion, and mechanisms for contacting and communicating with them.